HugoMatilla/Effective-JAVA-Summary/README.md

 ```

 ##22.
 Favor static member classes over nonstatic
-4 types od nested classes.
+4 types of nested classes.

 1. static
 2. nonstatic
 3. anonymous
 4. local

-A member class that does not require access to an enclosing instance must be _static_.
+**Static**, a member class that does not require access to an enclosing instance must be _static_.

 Storing references cost time, space and can cost not wanted behaviors of the garbage collector(Item 6)

 Common use of static member class is a public helper in conjuctions with its outer class.
-A nested class enum _Operation_
-in  _Calculator_ class. `Calculator.Operation.PLUS`;
+A nested class enum _Operation_ in  _Calculator_ class. `Calculator.Operation.PLUS`;

-Nonstatic member class instances are rquired to have an enclosing instance.
+**Nonstatic** member class instances are rquired to have an enclosing instance.

-Anonymous classes are us to create _function objects_ on the fly.
+**Anonymous** classes are us to create _function objects_ on the fly.
 (Item 21)

-Local class from the official docs: Use it if you need to create more than one instance of a class, access its constructor, or introduce a new, named type (because, for example, you need to invoke additional methods later).
+**Local** class from the official docs: Use it if you need to create more than one instance of a class, access its constructor, or introduce a new, named type (because, for example, you need to invoke additional methods later).

-Anonymous class from the official docs: Use it if you need to declare fields or additional methods.
+Anonymous class, from the official docs: Use it if you need to declare fields or additional methods.

 # 5 GENERICS